nanoporetech/modkit/docs/src/intro_bedmethyl.md

 For more information on the individual options see the [Advanced Usage](./advanced_usage.md) help document.

-## Description of bedMethyl output
+## Description of bedMethyl output.

 Below is a description of the bedMethyl columns generated by `modkit pileup`.
 A brief description of the bedMethyl specification can be found on [Encode](https://www.encodeproject.org/data-standards/wgbs/).